 Employers also tend to employ early childhood education staff with at least a high school diploma and, in some instances, postsecondary education.
 For higher-level positions, employees with post-secondary education or an early childhood education certificate can be eligible.

 Many states require the licensing of childcare facilities, including those in private homes.
 Employees must pass a background check, have a full record of immunizations, and meet a minimum training standard to apply for licensing.

-Some states require workers to have cardiopulmonary resuscitation (CPR) and first aid certificates.
+Some states require workers to have CPR and first aid certificates.
 Some states and employers need a nationally recognized certification for childcare staff.
 Often, the Child Development Associate (CDA) certification provided by the Professional Recognition Council is required by states.

 It includes coursework, training in the field, and time when the applicant is under observation while working with children to receive the CDA credential.